marsctx/Azure-ELK-Deployment/README.md

 Ansible was used to automate configuration of the ELK server, no configurations were performed manually.
 Automating configurations with Ansible allows for the repeated and immediate deployment of base configurations.
 This also allows for improvements to be made in an immediately deployable instance and updating multiple containers simultaneously.

-The playbook below implements the following tasks:
+The ELK playbook implements the following tasks:

 - Installs the Docker